 The Log Book system is a low stress method of obtaining a license and approximately 75% to 80% of learner's use this method.

 Students must supply the vehicle, be it their own car, a borrowed car or one hired from a driving school.
-This vehicle must be fully registered, have a centre mounted handbrake between the seats, be clean and in a roadworthy condition.
+This vehicle must be fully registered, be clean and in a roadworthy condition.
 L plates must be clearly displayed on the front and rear of the vehicle.
 L plates must NOT be displayed in/on windows.

 We advise students that choose to take a government test to book a lesson with an instructor at least 2 weeks beforehand.
 This will allow enough time for students to correct any problems the instructor may find and allow time to practice.